Our Team

 With a passion for beauty and animals.
 I graduated from TONI&GUY Hairdressing Academy to gain my Cosmetology license and follow my freelance career in makeup.
 My passion for animals came from my first inspiration, my mother.
 Every pet we've owned were strays.
 I'll never forget when I was a little girl my mom rescued an injured pigeon and she rehabilitated it to good health and we let it free, my mom was a vet in my eyes.
 I've known about APCSM because I would bring in neighborhood stray cats that needed to be neutered throughout the years.
 It was always inspiring anytime I walked through the door and the kindness and care I saw the team had for the animals I knew I wanted in someway, so when the adoption counselor was available, I reached out right away.
 I currently have my own zoo at home, I have 2 cats china and nube, a cockatail named JT, guinea pig named Peppa, and turtle named Raphael.
 On my free time I'm a foodie; I like to cook special dishes and spend time with my animals and family.

-Corinne graduated with a Bachelor’s degree in Psychology from Bridgewater State University.
-Her journey at the APCSM began as a volunteer and eventually she became an Animal Care & Adoptions Counselor and Shelter Veterinary Technician.
-It was during this time that Corinne also became involved with the Pet Pantry, which is now a program through the APCSM that aims to feed pets in our community.
-Her involvement with the Pantry sparked her passion for fundraising, marketing, and community outreach, which is why she LOVES her current role as Project & Development Coordinator!
+Corinne holds a Bachelor’s degree in Psychology from Bridgewater State University.
+She began her journey with the APCSM as a volunteer and later took on the roles of Animal Care & Adoptions Counselor and Shelter Veterinary Technician.
+During that time, she also became involved with the Pet Pantry, a program dedicated to feeding pets in need within our community.
+Her work with the Pantry sparked a passion for fundraising and community outreach, all of which she brings to her current role as Project & Development Coordinator.

-At home, Corinne has a pitbull named Coan and a black cat named Bear.
-In her spare time, Corinne enjoys being outside and spending time with friends and family.
+At home, Corinne enjoys the company of her pitbull, Coan, and her black cat, Bear.
+In her free time, she loves being outdoors and spending time with friends and family.

 DVM - The Ohio State University